 ESL EFL Writing and Speaking Activity - Pre-intermediate - 40 minutes

-In this dynamic teaching activity, students use the present continuous in a party setting.
-The class is divided into groups of eight.
-Each student is given a role card.
-The students complete questions on their card using the present continuous tense.
-When everyone has finished, each student is given a chart to fill in.
-The students walk around and speak to the different partygoers in their group.
-They ask and answer present continuous questions and write the answers in their chart using the third person singular.
-After that, the students report back to the class on the people they met at the party.
+In this rewarding teaching activity, students assume the identity of someone at a party and talk about their current activities using the present continuous tense.
+The students are divided into groups of eight and each student is given a role card.
+The students answer questions on their card about what they are doing at the party and how they are feeling.
+When the students have completed their role cards, each student is given a copy of the worksheet.
+The students then walk around and speak to the different partygoers in their group.
+They ask each other the questions from the chart on their worksheet and write the answers down in their chart using the third person singular.
+When everyone has finished, students report back to the class on the people they met at the party.

 Present Continuous Party.PDF Exclusive